 Recycled paper products often contain the highest levels of BPA due to contamination from the recycling process.
 In other words, don’t throw your receipts into the recycling bin.

 BPS, the main replacement chemical for BPA, has also been found in the same types of paper products.
 The EPA and many researchers don’t consider BPS to be any safer than BPA and it has been recommended that thermal paper be replaced with other safer technologies.

 Now take a moment to think about all the paper you touch each day.
 Isn’t it time to take a less toxic approach to hand sanitizers?

-If you want a safer alcohol hand sanitizer, EO Hand Sanitizers is a plant-based germ-killer that contains 60% organic alcohol in the form of ethanol.
+If you want a safer alcohol hand sanitizer, EO Hand Sanitizer and Everyone Hand Sanitizer are plant-based germ-killers that contain 60% organic alcohol in the form of ethanol.
 Finally Pure hand sanitizer is another good option that uses witch hazel.

 Non alcohol-based options use ingredients such as water, aloe vera and naturally antibiotic essential oils, such as lavender, tea tree, rosemary and thyme oils, to combat germs.

 This chemical is found in many household disinfectants and cleaning supplies.
 While benzalkonium chloride is touted as being a safe alternative to alcohol, it is a sensitizer that can be dangerous for people with asthma or skin conditions such as eczema.

 It’s really easy to make your own hand sanitizers.
 Basic ingredients include water, witch hazel (70% alcohol), alcohol-free witch hazel or aloe vera as a skin conditioner and germ fighting essential oils.
 If you want a more gel like cleaner use more aloe and less water.